-Tropical depression in Atlantic on verge of being named Victor
+Tropical Storm Victor forms in the East Atlantic continuing busy 2021 season

 Multiple areas to monitor for potential development

-Other than Sam and the newly formed Tropical Depression Twenty, two other areas are being monitored for tropical mischief within the next five days.
+Other than Sam and the newly formed Tropical Storm Victor, two other areas are being monitored for tropical mischief within the next five days.

 Although chances remain low, roughly 30% for the cluster of storms southwest of the Cape Verde Islands and 10% for the remnants of what was Tropical Storm Peter, the disturbances pose no risk to land.